TritonDataCenter/manta-marlin/docs/index.md

 the Moray shard storing job records would result in failed requests.

 If an entire datacenter becomes partitioned from the rest, then its web tier nodes certainly won't be able to service any requests.
-All of its job workers become partitioned (see above -- the work should eventually be picked up by workers in other datacenters).
+All of its job supervisors become partitioned (see above -- the work should eventually be picked up by supervisors in other datacenters).
 All of its compute node agents effectively also become partitioned, and their work *may* be duplicated in other datacenters.
 Importantly, jobs submitted to the majority partition should always be able to complete successfully in this state, since there's always enough copies of the data to process the job.

 **Scalability analysis**